What Is Forex Trading and How Does It Work?

 How does currency trading work?
 This is something you may have heard thrown around in conversation but have never fully grasped.
 You probably know that when people travel abroad, they must exchange their own currency for the local one in order to spend money in that country.
 However, many people also trade currencies purely for profit by participating in forex trading.
-If you have heard about this type of trading before, then you may have wondered "what is forex trading and how does it work?"
-This article will answer that question and also explore some forex trading example.
-Forex is often traded via Contracts for Difference (CFD), so we'll dive into the CFD trading meaning and how CFD forex trading works.
+If you have heard about this type of trading before, then you may have wondered 'what is forex trading and how does it work?'
+This article will answer that question and break down a forex trading example.
+Forex is often traded via Contracts for Difference (CFDs), so we'll dive into the CFD trading meaning and how CFD forex trading works.

-To answer the big question, "What is Forex Trading and How does it work?", we must first make sure you know that Forex (short for Foreign Exchange) is the process of exchanging one currency for another.
+To answer the big question, 'what is forex trading and how does it work?', we must first explain what forex is.
+Forex, short for foreign exchange, is the process of exchanging one currency for another.
 When doing so, there is always a foreign exchange rate that determines how much of one currency you will receive in return for another.
 Over time, an exchange rate can move up or down, which can affect the cost of swapping currencies.

 In order to answer 'how does currency trading work?' you must first understand two core terms.
-Each currency pair consists of a 'Base Currency' and a 'Quote Currency'.
+Each currency pair consists of a base currency and a quote currency.
 The base currency is the first currency listed and it is the currency being bought.
-The quote currency is second currency listed and it is the currency used to show how much is needed to buy one unit of base currency.
+The quote currency is the second currency listed and it is the currency used to show how much is needed to buy one unit of base currency.

-Let's continue with our forex trading example, the EUR/USD, and look at a realistic trading scenario to further answer "How does Currency Trading work?"
+Let's continue with our forex trading example, EUR/USD, and look at a realistic trading scenario to further answer 'how does currency trading work?'.

 Suppose you bought EUR/USD at 1.1000 (i.e. you bought 1 EUR for 1.10 USD) and a few days later, the price increased to 1.1500.
 That means the euro has strengthened against the dollar.
 If you close (sell) your position at that price, you will make a profit.